Welcome to the Centre for the Just City

 Centre for the Just City — TU Delft

-Centre for the Just City
+for the

-A research, policy and education platform at TU Delft advancing spatial justice through critical research, teaching, and civic engagement.
+A research, policy and education platform at TU Delft advancing Spatial Justice through critical research, teaching, and civic engagement.

 Students contributing